Video by Pastor Rick Warren

 Integrity

-1. Glorifying God: By walking in integrity, you reflect the character of God and bring glory to Him.
-Your commitment to integrity demonstrates your reverence for God and His principles.
+1. Glorifying God.
+By embodying integrity, we reflect the character of God and bring glory to Him.
+Our commitment to integrity demonstrates our reverence for God and His principles.

-2. Building Trust: Integrity is the foundation of trust.
-When you consistently display honesty, sincerity, and moral uprightness, you’ll encourage trust in your relationships, both with God and with others.
-People are more likely to confide in and rely on those who have integrity.
+2. Building Trust.
+Integrity is the foundation of trust.
+Consistent honesty, sincerity, and moral uprightness build trust in our relationships with others.
+People are more likely to confide in and rely on those who show integrity.

-3. Personal Growth: Walking in integrity promotes personal growth and character development.
-It strengthens your resolve to make the right choices and resist temptations that compromise your values.
-As you align your actions with your beliefs, you’ll become more steadfast in your faith.
+3. Personal Growth.
+Walking in integrity fosters personal growth and character development.
+It strengthens our resolve to choose right and resist tempting compromises to our values.
+As we align our actions with our beliefs, we become more steadfast in our faith.

-4. Influence and Witness: Living a life of integrity has a powerful influence on those around you.
-When others observe your consistent moral behavior, they will be inspired to seek a similar path.
-Your integrity becomes a testimony to the transforming power of God.
+4. Influence and Witness: Living a life of integrity has a powerful influence on those around us.
+When others see our consistent morals, they may be inspired to follow our example.
+Our integrity becomes a testimony to the power of God in our lives.

 Remember: